+- Wash the vehicle first.

-Do not use a wax that beads excessively.
+- Do not use waxes that contain abrasives.

-Do not allow paint sealant to come in contact with any non-body (low-gloss black) colored trim, such as grained door handles, roof racks, bumpers, side moldings, mirror housings or the windshield cowl area.
+- Do not allow paint sealant to come in contact with any non-body (low-gloss black) colored trim, such as grained door handles, roof racks, bumpers, side moldings, mirror housings or the windshield cowl area.
 The paint sealant will "gray" or stain the parts over time.

-REPAIRING PAINT CHIPS
+PAINT CHIPS